workfi-tools/Protocol/docs/index.md

 ## 7. Safety, anti-fraud

 ### 7.1.
-Protection against artificial sway/attack of lowering the profile?
+Protection against artificial sway/attack of lowering the profile

 **Case:** 10 users register on the network, create orders for $1 and they are all fulfilled by user X. For this he gets a high score from everyone.